 Other Bits

 One other aspect to mention: Bell and Telus share most of their towers.
 However, in the 2 major cities in Manitoba (Winnipeg/Brandon), Telus has their own towers and thus no longer use Bell towers in those 2 cities.
-This results in slightly less coverage for Telus/Koodo/PM than was previously available (particularly on 3G), although most individuals have found they still have adequate coverage.
+This results in slightly less coverage for Telus/Koodo/PM than was previously available (particularly on 3G which will soon be gone), although most individuals have found they still have adequate coverage.
 With that in mind, if you’re in an area of Winnipeg where coverage is iffy, you may want to factor that into the equation.

-Finally, it’s worth mentioning that 7-11 Speakout and Petro-Canada Mobility are a couple other discount options who both still have the $100/365 day pay-per-use option in addition to plans.
-Since 7-11 Speakout gives 365 days on *all* top-ups, they technically have a $25/365 day pay-per-use option that includes free incoming texts which is phenomenal if you can get by on about 30 minutes per year of talk time per year (or 66 outgoing texts per year) based on their current rates and after the monthly 911 fee that eats up over half of your $25 over the course of the year.
-However, when it comes to full-fledged plans, neither 7-11 nor Petro include any data with their $15/month offerings which means they really aren’t competitive in terms of low-end plans.
-Petro does allow data under the $100/365 day pay-per-use option although it’s currently $0.15/1MB which means 500MB of data will run you about $75 so you have to be pretty stingy with your data usage over the year to make this worthwhile.
+Finally, it’s worth mentioning that 7-11 Speakout is another discount options who still has the $100/365 day pay-per-use option in addition to plans.
+Since 7-11 Speakout gives 365 days on *all* top-ups, it’s technically possible for a $25 top-up to last you a year if you can get by on about 30 minutes per year of talk time per year (or 66 outgoing texts per year, unlimited incoming) based on their current rates and after the monthly 911 fee that eats up over half of your $25 over the course of the year.
+However, when it comes to full-fledged plans, 7-11 doesn’t include any data with their cheapest $10-19/month offerings which only makes them useful if you don’t need data.

 Notes: Activation / Switching over to Public Mobile